What Is a Spinal MRI?

 You may need this scan to check for spine problems, including:

 The MRI may scan your whole spine or just a part of it.
-Unlike X-rays and CT scans, it doesn’t use damaging radiation.
+Unlike X-rays and computerized tomography (CT) scans, it doesn’t use damaging radiation.
+It’s generally safe and painless.
+The doctor will let you know about any possible risks you may face.
+They’ll also tell you if you can’t get the procedure because of certain implants that you have.

 - Fractures in the vertebrae